 This event is sponsored by the UCSB Department of Film and Media Studies, the Carsey- Wolf Center, the Scott Frank Fund for Screenwriting, the Rick Rosen Fund for Television Studies and HBO.

 More information about UCSB Script to Screen:

 The UCSB Script to Screen series examines the screenplay and its transition to the screen from the perspective of writers, directors, producers, editors, and actors.
 UCSB Script to Screen is sponsored by the department of Film and Media Studies, The Carsey-Wolf Center, and The Scott Frank Fund for Screenwriting.
-It is hosted and executive-produced by Pollock Theater Director Matt Ryan, and produced by the Pollock Theater student staff.
+It is hosted by the Pollock Theater Director Matt Ryan, and co-produced by the Pollock Theater student staff.

 Matthew Ryan, Pollock Theater Director, pioneered the Pollock Theater Internship, which helps students to develop professional production skills through hands-on experience.
-Ryan created and hosts the Script to Screen series, which has welcomed prestigious guests like Oscar® winning screenwriter John Ridley, discussing 12 Years a Slave, Oscar® winning screenwriter Alan Ball, discussing American Beauty and writer/producer/director Theodore Melfi, actor Kevin Costner and President of Fox 2000 Pictures Elizabeth Gabler discussing Hidden Figures.
+Ryan created and hosts the Script to Screen series, which has hosted exciting events like a discussion of 12 Years a Slave with Oscar-winning screenwriter John Ridley, a discussion of American Beauty with Oscar-winning screenwriter Alan Ball, and a discussion of Hidden Figures with writer/producer/director Theodore Melfi, actor Kevin Costner and President of Fox 2000 Pictures Elizabeth Gabler.